-Anheuser-Busch and Monster Energy Drink maker Hansen Natural Corp. are said to be partnering on the development of a new product, and possible distribution agreement, but A-B recently tried to quiet rumors that it is looking to buy Corona,
+Anheuser-Busch and Monster Energy Drink maker Hansen Natural Corp. are said to be partnering on the development of a new product, and possible distribution agreement, but A-B recently tried to quiet rumors that it is looking to buy Corona, Calif.-based Hansen.

-energy drink category to become a more meaningful player, but not through acquisition,” August Busch IV told the St. Louis Post-Dispatch.
+“We’ve obviously been looking at this energy drink category to become a more meaningful player, but not through acquisition,” August Busch IV told the St. Louis Post-Dispatch.

 Coca-Cola, P&G settle suit